laliberte/cdb_query/docs/install.rst

    where the ``registering_service`` is ``badc`` is you used the first link to register and ``jpl`` if you used the second link.

+Alternatively, if you would like to use another registering service, please follow the instructions on how to install the :ref:`install-certs`

 Secondary tools used in the recipes
 -----------------------------------